 About Us

-Since 1997, the Institute for Civility has been working to promote civility—in government, workplaces, schools, and anywhere people gather to live, learn, work, and play.
-In 2023, we updated our name from the Institute for Civility in Government to better reflect the broad scope of our reach.
+Since 1997, the Institute for Civility has promoted civility– in government, workplaces, schools, and anywhere people gather to live, learn, work, and play.
+In 2023, we changed our name from the Institute for Civility in Government to better reflect the broad scope of our reach.

-We are a grassroots, non-partisan, non-profit organization that is building civility in a society that all too often seems tilted toward uncivil speech and actions.
-The Institute does not endorse any political candidate, nor do we take a position on any issue.
+We are a grassroots, nonpartisan, non-profit organization building civility in a society that often seems tilted toward uncivil speech and actions.
+The Institute does not endorse any political candidate nor take a position on any issue.
 We are about process, not positions.
-Not a think tank and not a watchdog organization, we serve as a catalyst for change.
+We are not a think tank or watchdog organization; we catalyze change.

 Our Why